yammer/YMSwipeTableViewCell/README.md

 YMSwipeTableViewCell is a lightweight library that enables table view cell swiping (seen in most mail applications).
 It is implemented as a UITableViewCell class category and can detect left or right horizontal swipes.
 Upon a left or right swipe, a swipe view is exposed.
 This library is meant to be flexible, so that any views can be exposed during a swipe and a myriad of actions can be taken during the swipe (e.g., swipe view animations, or cell snap back or destruction at the completion of a swipe).

-The example app shows the right view as two buttons and the left view as a single button with a checkmark's alpha animating in proportion to the swipe content offset:
+The example app shows the right view as two buttons and the left view as a single button with a checkmark's alpha increasing in proportion to the swipe content offset:

 <p align="center"><img src="https://github.com/aluong-yammer/YMSwipeTableViewCell/blob/master/github-assets/YMSwipeTableViewCellSampleApp.gif?raw=true"/></p>